How To Drive In a Thunderstorm and Tornado

 Other Drivers

 This, perhaps, is the great threat of all.
-While driving in a thunderstorm, car crash in the rain you may still encounter impatient drivers who tailgate, pass, or speed during the storm.
+While driving in a thunderstorm, you may still encounter impatient drivers who tailgate, pass, or speed during the storm.
 You may also have nervous drivers or just more drivers due to congestion.
 With reduced traction and visibility, simply driving behind someone can become a dangerous challenge in a thunderstorm.

 How to drive as safely as possible in a thunderstorm